Pre-work and Notes

 Now that you’ve configured Salesforce Billing for your MVP go-live, you must onboard the first customer and ensure the solution works as expected per UMS business requirements.
 Navigate to the Cloud Kicks account and ensure the account record meets the tax requirements stated earlier in this challenge.

-Your primary contact from Cloud Kicks, Jack Rogers, is ready to complete an existing quote (Q-00015) and UMS has agreed to provision all products immediately on the same date as the start date of services.
+Your primary contact from Cloud Kicks, Jack Smith, is ready to complete an existing quote (Q-00015) and UMS has agreed to provision all products immediately on the same date as the start date of services.
 Salesforce CPQ has been live for a couple months so the existing quote you will use is (Q-00015).
 Update the existing quote so orders generated by the quote are split by Provisioning Method and have a start date of today (the day you are completing this challenge).

 Important: Remember to review your two orders for accuracy before moving forward with Provisioning Complete to reduce the hassle of needing to delete records later on.
 It is important to use Q-00015 to pass the final challenge.
 If needed, you can delete records such as orders to retry the challenge again.
 You can turn off Triggers in the managed package if you run into validation messages that prevent you from deleting records.